intel-analytics/ipex-llm/docs/docs/tutorials/fashion-mnist-yarn-spark_submit.md

 The BigDL supports submitting an application to the Yarn cluster, we could refer to the following steps in order:

-1. Pack the conda environment to an archive.
+1. Pack the Conda environment to an archive.

 ```bash
 conda pack -f -o environment.tar.gz